I have some adorable nieces and nephews. When I get to spend a day with them, I try to make the most of it.

 I especially liked the Eat cake.
 It’s somebody’s birthday somewhere quote and thought this is my kind of place!

-They used the chalkboard as a feature wall.
+They used a chalkboard as a feature wall.
 The word hello was written in different languages, which linked to each of their themed picnic benches.
 As the chalkboard went to the floor, children could write messages or play games.

 I was beginning to notice a miniature theme – the polaroid photos, the picnic benches, the salt and pepper cellars, and the milk bottles – it was all too cute.